andrewleith/ScrAPI/README.md

 You'll also map these data to fields that will be output by your method in JSON.

-## An example
+## An example configuration

 For example, say you wanted to display job postings from a URL, `http://jobs/alljobs`.
-You might want a method named `listings`.
+You might want to create a collection URI named named
+`listings`.
 You'd start by defining your method and indicating the URL to scrape from:

 ```JSON